 This is not just a theory about politics: it is a substantive, perfectionist, moral theory about the good.
-And, on this view, the right thing to do is to promote development or perfection, and only a regime securing extensive liberty for each person can accomplish this (Wall, 1998).
-This moral ideal of human perfection and development dominated liberal thinking in the latter part of the nineteenth, and for most of the twentieth, century: not only Mill, but T.H.
+On this view, the right thing to do is to promote development or perfection, but only a regime securing extensive liberty for each person can accomplish this (Wall, 1998).
+This moral ideal of human perfection and development dominated liberal thinking in the latter part of the nineteenth century, and much of the twentieth: not only Mill, but T.H.
 Green, L.T.
 Hobhouse, Bernard Bosanquet, John Dewey and even Rawls show allegiance to variants of this perfectionist ethic and the claim that it provides a foundation for endorsing a regime of liberal rights (Gaus, 1983a).
 And it is fundamental to the proponents of liberal autonomy discussed above, as well as ‘liberal virtue’ theorists such as William Galston (1980).
 That the good life is necessarily a freely chosen one in which a person develops his unique capacities as part of a plan of life is probably the dominant liberal ethic of the past century.

 Turning from rightness to goodness, we can identify three main candidates for a liberal theory of value.
 We have already encountered the first: perfectionism.
 Insofar as perfectionism is a theory of right action, it can be understood as an account of morality.
 Obviously, however, it is an account of rightness that presupposes a theory of value or the good: the ultimate human value is developed personality or an autonomous life.
 Competing with this objectivist theory of value are two other liberal accounts: pluralism and subjectivism.

 In his famous defence of negative liberty, Berlin insisted that values or ends are plural, and no interpersonally justifiable ranking among these many ends is to be had.
 More than that, Berlin maintained that the pursuit of one end necessarily implies that other ends will not be achieved.
-In this sense ends collide or, in the more prosaic terms of economics, the pursuit of one end necessarily entails opportunity costs in relation to others which cannot be impersonally shown to be less worthy.
-So there is no interpersonally justifiable way to rank the ends, and there is no way to achieve them all.
-The upshot is that each person must devote herself to some ends at the cost of ignoring others.
+In this sense ends collide.
+In economic terms, the pursuit of one end entails opportunity costs: foregone pursuits which cannot be impersonally shown to be less worthy.
+There is no interpersonally justifiable way to rank the ends, and no way to achieve them all.
+Each person must devote herself to some ends at the cost of ignoring others.
 For the pluralist, then, autonomy, perfection or development are not necessarily ranked higher than hedonistic pleasures, environmental preservation or economic equality.
-All compete for our allegiance, but because they are incommensurable, no choice can be interpersonally justified as correct.
+All compete for our allegiance, but because they are incommensurable, no choice can be interpersonally justified.

 The pluralist is not a subjectivist: that values are many, competing and incommensurable does not imply that they are somehow dependent on subjective experiences.
 But the claim that what a person values rests on experiences that vary from person to person has long been a part of the liberal tradition.
 To Hobbes, what one values depends on what one desires (1948 : 48).
 Locke advances a ‘taste theory of value’: